Catherine Howard is widely known as the dumb wife, the spoiled bimbo wife, the promiscuous wife. The one who got what she deserved.

-‘Katherine Howard was stupid’
+‘Catherine Howard was stupid’

 She was proficient in household skills, dancing, needlework and music.
 Put bluntly she was educated in a way that was suited to her gender and class.

-Yes she is less educated than Henrys other wives, her cousin Anne benefited from an education at European courts, Katherine of Aragon and Anne of Cleeves were educated as European Princesses and Katherine Parr was extremely fortunate in having a mother who valued girls education.
+Catherines cousin Anne benefited from an education at European courts, Katherine of Aragon and Anne of Cleeves were educated as European Princesses and Katherine Parr was extremely fortunate in having a mother who valued girls education.

 She’s submissive and sweet but also more charming, charismatic and vivacious than Jane could ever have been.
 This is not the move of a teenage bimbo but rather the calculated work of a determined and intuitive young woman.

 She was a slut

-We know that Katherine had sexual partners before marrying Henry Vlll.
+Now w jnow that Catherine had sexual partners before marrying Henry Vlll.
 However modern evidence shows that these early relationships were not romantic whirlwinds but deeply traumatic experiences, based in neglect, emotional abuse and were most likely forced.

-Finally Catherine’s Grandmother (who she was living with at the time) found out about the ‘affair’ and ordered that Mannock never be alone with Katherine…but not before beating Katherine for putting the previous commodity of her virginity at risk.
+Finally Catherine’s Grandmother (who she was living with at the time) found out about the ‘affair’ and ordered that Mannock never be alone with Catherine.
+But not before beating Catherine for flinging away the great commodity of her virginity.

-He eventually left, returning to Katherine’s life only when she became Queen; when he essentially used their prior relationship as leverage to force himself onto her privy council – in doing so helping to set up both their demises.
+He eventually left, returning to Catherine’s life only when she became Queen.
+Using their prior relationship as leverage to force himself onto her privy council – in doing so helping to set up both their demises.

 I mean have you seen her husband?

-Look – there is no concrete evidence for an affair between Henry Vlll’s servant Thomas Culpepper and Katherine Howard.
+Look – there is no concrete evidence for an affair between Henry Vlll’s servant Thomas Culpepper and Catherine Howard.
 However, it is widely accepted that an affair of sorts probably did happen or would have happened eventually (yes it is that super vague and complicated)

-Prone to volatile outbursts and mood swings, he also has a scary amount of power at his disposal (hello one executed wife and Thomas Cromwell his most trusted advisor beheaded on the same day as Katherine and Henrys wedding) oh and he also his a gaping leg wound – just for added sex appeal.
+Prone to volatile outbursts and mood swings, he also has a scary amount of power at his disposal (hello one executed wife and Thomas Cromwell his most trusted advisor beheaded on the same day as Catherine and Henrys wedding) oh and he also his a gaping leg wound – just for added sex appeal.

-Now imagine being Katherine, a teenager with little experience of Court and a string of abusers behind you.
+Now imagine being Catherine, a teenager with little experience of Court and a string of abusers behind you.
 Now married to the King of England, who also happens to be a tyrant.
 I’d argue that’s a slightly precarious position.

 Enter Thomas Culpepper.

-Culpepper’s contemporary, George Cavendish, also described Culpepper as violent, disorderly and arrogant.
+Culpepper’s contemporary, George Cavendish, described Culpepper as violent, disorderly and arrogant.
 So essentially an all around stand up gent.

 And it’s also worth noting that around this time the aging Henry Vlll falls very ill and it is looking more and more likely that he may die.

-It’s arguable then that Culpepper took this as his advantage; using knowledge of Dereham and Howards sexual past to gain leverage to meet with the young Queen in private and start to position himself for power come Henry’s death, perhaps even as Katherine’s new husband.
-The dates fit in with this theory as does what we know about the kind of man Culpepper was.
+So it’s more than arguable that Culpepper took all of this and used it to his advantage; using knowledge of Dereham and Howards sexual past to gain leverage to meet with the young Queen in private and start to position himself for power come Henry’s death, (perhaps even as the former Queens new husband), through a mixture of flirtation and blackmail.

-When both Katherine and Culpepper are arrested for this potential affair, both are quick to point the finger at the other.
+When both Catherine and Culpepper are arrested for their potential affair, both are quick to point the finger at the other.